QUALITY-CONTROL OF

 over the Internet (2002).

-example of more recent research on related detailed secondary issues is Effects of moderation and opinion
+recent research on related detailed secondary issues is Effects of moderation and opinion

-heterogeneity on attitude towards the online deliberation experience (CHI'19 Proceedings of the 2019 Conference
+heterogeneity on attitude towards the online deliberation experience (CHI'19 Proceedings of the 2019 Conference on Human

-and increased use of the Internet news areas of research have been opportunely
+increased use of the Internet news areas of research have been opportunely

 created building upon the very same basic idea, displaying new problems and old